cisagov/LME/README.md

 sudo -i systemctl  restart lme.service
 ```

-2. Check containers are running and healthy.
-This is also how to print out the container names!
+2. Check that containers are running and healthy.
+This command will also print container names!
 ```bash
 sudo -i podman ps --format "{{.Names}} {{.Status}}"
 ```